 We barely did any cooking this weekend but I really enjoyed this kitchen.

-We left Bethany Beach on Monday morning and drove to Denton to have lunch with a family that we met online through the Vision Forum Family Directory.
-What sweet fellowship we had.
-After lunch, the children walked down to the river.
-(Our friends have 10 children of whom 3 are still at home.)
+We left Bethany Beach on Monday morning and drove to Denton to have lunch with a family that we met online through the .jpg)